cellulose/persistent_storage/CONTRIBUTING.md

    ```

    This command will compile the code in your branch and use that
-   version of Elixir to run the tests.
+   code to run the tests.
 This is needed to ensure your changes can
    pass all the tests.

 6. Push your topic branch up to your fork: